ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Implements 1-to-1 relationships between tasks of stages, the producer stage and consumer stage should have the same number of tasks.

 #### HashShuffle
 Sends the results of producer stage tasks to consumer stage tasks based on a certain rule for specified columns.
-The rule is defined in the code, but the list of columns is specified in connection.
+The rule is defined in the code, but the list of columns is specified in the connection.

 ### ResultSet
 The query execution result.